Creating a Static Page

 This blog is just one part of your online presence.
 Where can others find you?
 Link to your social media, your videos, your code repos, anywhere else where readers can find you on the web.

-- Provide a link to your RSS feed (simply add /feed to your blog's url).
+- RSS.
+You can provide a link to your RSS feed — just add

-- Share your blog's Fediverse handle so that people can follow your blog from Mastodon (learn about enabling Federation here).
+- ActivityPub.
+Share your blog's handle, so that people can follow your blog from the decentralized social web (learn more about how federation works).

 Give the readers of your blog more context with static pages.